dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 Enter FatFS.

 Respect.
 That's all I can say about ELM-Chan.
 Everything he does is awesome.
 His FatFS file system (among other things).
-The learning curve is pretty steep for a weekend hacker like me, and I climbed that sucker.
-But to have a fully featured file system available at my beck and call to deal with SD card read/writes, in an 8-bit microcontroller was really cool.
+The learning curve is a little steep.
+But to have a fully featured file system available at my beck and call to deal with SD card read/writes, in an 8-bit microcontroller, was really cool.

-I'll expand on this section soon, but suffice it to say I probably spent a good 10 hours or so just playing with FatFS, understanding the configuration file `ffconf.h`, minimizing the footprint and figuring out how to integrate it into the code base.
+I'll expand on this section at some point, but suffice it to say I probably spent a good 10 hours or so just playing with FatFS, understanding the code, understanding the impact of changes to the configuration file `ffconf.h`, minimizing the footprint and figuring out how to integrate it into the code base.

 ### Digital signal processing
 You don't really need to think at all about what the actual codec is doing.
-One command & its streaming.
+One command & it's streaming.

 ```c
 for (UINT i = 0 ; i < 512 ; i++){